jrinehuls/Inventory_Management/README.md

 # Inventory_Management
-A JavaFX inventory management program for a college course project.
+A JavaFX inventory management program.
+Users interact with a JavaFX GUI to add, delete, and modify parts and products.